 In Illinois, not wearing a safety belt is considered to be a serious offense.
 Any person found in violation of the state’s safety belt law can face several penalties, including fines up to $25 and court costs.

-Additionally, those who are convicted of violating the law may also receive demerit points on their driver’s license that could lead to higher insurance premiums and possible suspension or revocation of their driving privileges.
+Additionally, those who are convicted of violating the law may also receive demerit points on their driver’s license, which could lead to higher insurance premiums and the possible suspension or revocation of their driving privileges.

 How Much is a Seat Belt Ticket in Illinois?